Piedmonte Uncorked: 2008 Contratto Millesimato Brut

 You have to put in many, many tiny efforts that nobody sees or appreciates before you achieve anything worthwhile. - Brian Tracy

-It was just last week I spent an afternoon with Giorgio Rivetti, who was kind enough to stop-by for a quick visit with the Protocol Wine Studio crew.
-I was lucky enough to also get an invite to this well thought-out shindig.
+Time certainly flies, it was just a few years ago when I spent an afternoon with Giorgio Rivetti, who was kind enough to stop by for a quick visit with the Protocol Wine Studio crew and, I was lucky enough to also get an invite to this well-thought-out shindig.
+Definitely a post worth re-visiting as these wines are stunning achievements of winemaking finesse.

 The first wine in our glasses that afternoon was a stunning bubbly from Piedmonte.
-Millesimato, from Indigenous Selections, is an uncommon bottling from this area to be sure and may surprise more a few upon seeing it.
-Wow, what a delightful bubbly, boasting a delicious 80% Pinot Noir and 20% Chardonnay blend.
+Millesimato, from Indigenous Selections, is a rare bottling from this area to be sure and may surprise more a few upon seeing it.
+Wow, what a delightful bubbly, boasting a delicious Pinot Noir weighing in at 80% and 20% Chardonnay in the blend.
 I'm told the wine spends almost four years on the yeasts before disgorgement and is finished with a dosage of 5g/l.

-Getting a quick splash of this beauty across my palate, I realized like the quote above that many tiny efforts that no one may have appreciated during this wines four year journey, was about to be shouted from the rooftops after it was uncorked.
-It's truly a bubbly worth-the-price of admission.
+Getting a quick splash of this beauty across my palate, I realized like the quote above that many small efforts that no one may have appreciated during this wines four-year journey, was about to be shouted from the rooftops after it was uncorked.
+It's genuinely a bubbly worth-the-price of admission.

-It was a truly tremendous wine, that coated every part of palate in sheer delight.
-And no I'm not kidding, I was quite sad to be using those red-solo-cups pictured above to eject the wine from my mouth [a sad affair].
-Putting my nose in the glass, poof wonderful aromas of white fleshed fruits mingle quietly, while hints of almond playing bass in the corner of the room.
+It was a genuinely tremendous wine that coated every part of the palate in sheer delight.
+And no I'm not kidding, I was quite sad to be using those red-solo-cups pictured above to eject the wine from my mouth [a tragic affair].
+Putting my nose in the glass, poof beautiful aromas of white-fleshed fruits mingle quietly, while hints of almond playing bass in the corner of the room.

-This wine sells most places for about $40 and can be purchased directly from the Protocol Wine Studio here in San Diego [and yes the can ship].
-I scored this beauty 92 points, it's highly recommend.
+This wine sells most places for about $40, back in the day this wine could be purchased directly from the Protocol Wine Studio in San Diego [and yes they can ship].
+I scored this beauty 92 points, it's highly recommended.
 Full disclosure, I had access to these wines via a tasting hosted by the Protocol Wine Studio and the Henry Wine Group.

 Today, Contratto only produces traditional method sparkling wine under the watchful eye of Giorgio Rivetti, and his talented son, Andrea.
-[A very talented Father and Son winemaking team].
+[A very gifted Father and Son winemaking team].

 While La Spinetta has only owned the Estate for a short time [Spring 2011], Giorgio and Andrea have been secretly [shhh!] making the Metodo Classico wines since 2007 with Pinot Noir and Chardonnay grapes from Oltrepo Pavese.

-I've not seen them for myself unfortunately, but I'm told [via our conversation with Giorgio] that the historical Estate has breathtaking cellars carved into the tufa limestone hillside which protect the small town of
+I've not seen them for myself, unfortunately, but I'm told [via our conversation with Giorgio] that the historical Estate has breathtaking cellars carved into the tufa limestone hillside which protect the small town of Canelli.

 While it has been said that some can "see the stars and still not see the light" from my experience that afternoon with Giorgio, I would have to conclude that he and his son have seen the light of inspiration and have put in the perspiration to make their wine-making dreams come true.
 Passion sells, and it's contagious, cheers to Giorgio and his son!